Track Record

 Understanding the Numbers

 Performance data is only meaningful when you understand the methodology behind it.
-The methodology page explains how Monte Carlo simulation, Kelly Criterion sizing, and Bayesian calibration work together to produce the predictions you see in the track record.
+The methodology page explains how Monte Carlo simulation, Kelly Criterion sizing, and Bayesian calibration work together to produce the projections you see in the track record.
 Understanding the process helps you evaluate whether the track record reflects systematic edge or fortunate variance.

 Key metrics to focus on: